 If a school has lost instructional days for AP 2-D Art and Design, 3-D Art and Design, Computer Science Principles, Drawing, Research, or Seminar courses and would like to request extensions for portfolio submission deadlines, please contact AP Services for Educators beginning March 16.

 AP AND IB TESTING AT A GLANCE MAY 2020

 Please use the link below to access dates, times and locations for AP and IB exams.

 Be sure to check venue and time the night before an exam.

 Be sure to be on time to an exam, and not to make plans for after the end of the exam in case it goes over.

 See Mrs. Curtis or Mrs. King in the SPIRIT center if you need any help or have any changes that need to be made.

 AP Exam Registration 2019-2020

-Another is that students must have and use their own College Board sign in information.
+- Students must use their own College Board sign in information if joining a course they are not already enrolled in.
+Please see January King, the AP Coordinator, for assistance.
 Please be sure not to create more than one account.

 2020 AP TEST ORDERING INFORMATION